lscoppitto/docs-v3/docs/reference/libs/protocols/mqtt.md

 The publish method has timeout waiting for ack from borker when `qos` > 0 and `timeout` > 0.

 ### exception `MQTTPublishGenericError`
-The publish method failed with an error that to not match any of the previous exceptions.
+The publish method failed with an error that does not match any of the previous exceptions.

 ### class `MQTT`
 ```python